Why the review?

 Being honest about the product we did experience one glitch, when we purchased the full package, upgrading the free version to the full one did go wrong.
 After some help from their own FAQ guides, we uninstalled the software and started again, it has been working fine ever since.

 I have now been using this software for a little over a month and I am still discovering new bits about it.
-In our opinion this has to be one of the most reasonably priced, easiest, (low-level) professional video editing software the normal person on the street can buy.
+In my opinion this has to be one of the most reasonably priced, easiest, (low-level) professional video editing software the normal person on the street can buy.